 When students are learning to read, they need decodable texts!

-Providing your students with text they can read is the best way to help your students develop their decoding skills.
-So, grab your capes and let’s dive into the world of decodable text!
+Providing your students with text they can actually read is the best way to help your students develop their decoding skills.
+So, let’s dive into the world of decodable text!

 What are Decodable Texts Anyway?